AF-GRILL/DISPluginForUnreal/README.md

         - _**NOTE**_: In order for actors to appear in this section, they need to implement the DIS Interface.
 See the [_**DIS Interface**_](#dis-interface) section above.
     - Associated DIS Enumerations
         - All desired DIS Enumerations that should point to this actor.
+        - _**NOTE**_: The checkbox to the left of the Entity Type fields represents wildcards.
+            - If the checkbox is enabled, the specific value given will be referenced.
+            - If the checkbox is disabled, the value will be treated as a wildcard.
+            - Ex: The below image would use wildcards for the Specific and Extra fields.
         - _**NOTE**_: If duplicate enumerations are found across multiple entities, an appropriate message is logged and the most recent encountered actor to enumeration mapping is used.
         - _**NOTE**_: If a DIS Enumeration is received on the network and no mapping exists for it, an appropriate message is logged and the packet is ignored.
         - For a breakdown of the individual elements of a DIS Enumeration, refer to the [Naval Postgraduate School's Documentation](http://faculty.nps.edu/brutzman/vrtp/mil/navy/nps/disenumerations/jdbehtmlfiles/pdu/28.htm#:~:text=Description%3A%20The%20type%20of%20entity,necessary%20for%20describing%20the%20entity.).